Dr. Manel Jordana

 Undergraduate Student

-Vitoria is a third-year student in the Honours Bachelor of Health Sciences program and pursuing a concurrent certificate in Immunology, Microbiology, and Virology.
-Her project involves using multiplexed immunofluorescence confocal microscopy to investigate the immune microenvironment of the human eosinophilic nasal polyp to elucidate the cellular interactions responsible for the perpetuation of polyposis in chronic rhino-sinusitis patients.
+Vitoria is a fourth-year student in the BHSc, program pursuing a concurrent certificate in Immunology, Microbiology, and Virology.
+Her project involves developing and optimizing a multiplexed immunofluorescence imaging platform to investigate the cell microenvironment of type II tissues, including the human nasal polyp.
+Vitoria's work is supported by the 2023 Canadian Society of Allergy and Clinical Immunology Studentship and the BHSc Summer Research Scholarship.

 Allison Fang